tcarreira/jogging-tracker/README.md

 - All API calls must be authenticated.
 - Implement at least three roles with different permission levels: a regular user would only be able to CRUD on their owned records, a user manager would be able to CRUD only users, and an admin would be able to CRUD all records and users.
 - Each time entry when entered has a date, distance, time, and location.
-- Based on the provided date and location, API should connect to a weather API provider and get the weather conditions for the run, and store that with each run.
+- Based on the provided date and location, API should connect to a weather API provider and get the weather conditions for the run, and store that with each run. **see dev notes**
 - The API must create a report on average speed & distance per week.
 - The API must be able to return data in the JSON format.
 - The API should provide filter capabilities for all endpoints that return a list of elements, as well should be able to support pagination.